 • Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5.

-Note: If you need non-hospice care, you should call your case manager at 1-855-817-5785 (TTY: 711), Monday through Friday from 8 a.m. to 8 p.m. to arrange the services.
+Note: If you need non-hospice care, you should call your case manager to arrange the services.
 Non-hospice care is care that is not related to your terminal prognosis.